Taimoormk/dev-circles-community-challenge/README.md

 ## ReactPakistan EcoSystem 🎖
 `ReactPakistan` EcoSystem encompass around `React`, `React Native` & `Docusaurus` technologies and tools.
 The philosophy beneath `ReactPakistan` packages is to create Micro-Frontends, decoupled from the logic for maximum use cases re-useability in mind.
 We don't want to limit developers by writing coupled components/functions.
 This one platform brings various solutions to building effective UI/UX in `React` & `ReactNative`, like removing the pain of adding responsive and theming features to it.

-The eco-system is classified under `generic` to `specific` way of building components library, this helps developers to re-use the `generic` components as much as possible and build `specific` stages of components on top of the `generic` ones, hence keeping the concerned component logic to it's relevant stage as required.
+The eco-system is classified under `generic` to `specific` ways of building components library, this helps developers to re-use the `generic` components as much as possible and build `specific` stages of components on top of the `generic` ones, hence keeping the concerned component logic to it's relevant stage as required.
 Following is the higher level table to put things into perspective.

 | Project                           | Generic/Specific Level   |
 | --------------------------------- | :----------------------: |